oasis-tcs/openc2-ap-er/oc2edr.md

 An OpenC2 Command consists of an Action/Target pair and associated Specifiers and Arguments.
 This section enumerates the allowed Commands and presents the associated Responses.

 Table 2.3-1 defines the Commands that are valid in the context of the ER profile.
 An Action (the top row in Table 2.3-1) paired with a Target (the first column in Table 2.3-1) defines a valid Command.
-The subsequent subsections provide the property tables applicable to each OpenC2 Command.

-Table 2.3-2 defines the Commands from the edr namespace that are valid in the context of the ER profile.

 **Table 2.3-1.
 Command Matrix**
 |                    |query|deny |contain|allow|start|stop |restart|set  |update|create|delete|